US troop pullouts in Mideast raise fears of Iranian attacks

 The Nimitz left the Gulf region and was set to begin heading home.
 But the ship was ordered to return last week to provide additional security while the troop withdrawals from Iraq and Afghanistan continue.
 A U.S. defense official said at the time that the decision would ensure that American troops could deter any adversary from taking action against U.S. forces.
 No timeline was given, but the U.S. military official speaking Monday made it clear that the change is open-ended, and it’s not clear when the ship’s crew will return home.

-The potential Iranian threat has become an increasing concern in recent weeks following the assassination of Iranian nuclear scientist Mohsen Fakhrizadeh.
+The potential Iranian threat has become an increasing concern in recent weeks following the killing of Iranian nuclear scientist Mohsen Fakhrizadeh.
 Iran has blamed the death on Israel, which has been suspected in previous killings of Iranian nuclear scientists.
-U.S. officials are also worried about a possible Iranian retaliatory strike on the first anniversary of the U.S. airstrike that killed Iran’s top general, Qassim Soleimani, and senior Iraqi militia leaders near Baghdad’s airport in early January.
+U.S. officials are also worried about a possible Iranian retaliatory strike on the first anniversary of the U.S. airstrike that killed Iran’s top general, Qassem Soleimani, and senior Iraqi militia leaders near Baghdad’s airport in early January.

 The military official said the U.S. is aware of Iranian attack planning and threats, and that some are more mature, while others are aspirational.
 A key worry, he said, is that Iranian-backed militias in Iraq may be willing to act even without the blessings or direction of Tehran.